 7. How is the GRE General scored?

-As you already know, the GRE exam scores you in the three areas of analytical writing, verbal reasoning and quantitative reasoning.
+As you already know, the GRE scores you in the three areas of analytical writing, verbal reasoning and quantitative reasoning.

 The verbal reasoning and quantitative reasoning sections are both scored between 130 and 170, while the analytical writing section is scored on a scale of 0 to 6.